 Key Stage 5

-The College has links to outside agencies, aiming to enrich the curriculum by showing how taught knowledge can be applied outside of the classroom.
+The College has links to outside agencies, aiming to enrich the curriculum by showing how taught knowledge can be applied outside the classroom.